gmackie/wifipineapplepager-payloads/library/user/evil_portal/README.md

 Evil Portal is automatically enabled and started during installation.

+## Installation Options

+### Isolated Subnet
+During installation, you will be prompted to enable an isolated subnet.
+This option:

+- Creates a separate network (10.0.0.0/24) for the Evil WPA access point
+- Ensures the captive portal only appears when clients connect to Evil WPA
+- Prevents the portal from affecting clients on the management network (172.16.52.0/24)

+**Recommended:** Enable isolated subnet if you want the portal to only capture credentials from Evil WPA clients.

 ## Features
 - Automatic captive portal detection for iOS and Android devices
 - Credential capture to `/root/logs/credentials.json`